Board of Directors

 Lisa wears many hats in both her professional and WTA worlds.
 She's a pediatric nurse at Providence Regional Medical Center in Everett, but she also spent two years working with northwest environmental groups in a membership consultant capacity.
 She's a WTA chief crew leader who leads Volunteer Vacations and also an office volunteer assisting the development team.
 A Seattle native, Lisa grew up with copies of the original Signpost in the house and spent summers backpacking.
 Her favorite hike is the now-inaccessible Milk Creek trail at the end of the Suiattle River Road, but she's also a big fan of Cutthroat Lakes and the Walt Bailey trails.
 Lisa has been a board member since 2009.

 Bruce is an avid hiker with an extensive background in technology and strategic planning.
 He has served on the board of both FareStart and the Pike Place Market.
-He focuses on technology and strategic planning for WTA.
+As a board member, he focuses on technology and strategic planning for WTA.
+He joined the board in 2013.

 Perry grew his family's dental supply business to a community of 370 employees in 18 locations before he retired in 2008.
 He's a lifelong hiker, and in summer he spend weeks at a time hiking in the Pasayten and Sawtooth wildernesses with his pack goats.
 WTA looks forward to tapping into Perry's strategic visioning on the board, which he joined in 2012.